Crosley Engine Family Tree - The Later Years

 W.B.
 Crofton bought out Fageol's Crosley engine business and inventory around 1959 including the Fageol Marine name.
 They sold to the military, made boat motors and used the engine in their Crofton mini jeep, an updated version of the Crosley FarmOroad.

 Crofton used both regular and mirrored blocks in their engine production.
-The Mirror engines were put together from the left over blocks from the flat 8 production run.
+The Mirror engines were put together from the left over blocks from the flat 8 production run

 Above is a brand new Crofton military engine that was still in the crate and had the protective wrapping pulled back.